≡ Menu

 (click image to expand)

-* Twitter’s gross margin in 2022 is up to 2Q only as the company has been taken private since Q3.
+* Twitter’s gross margin for 2022 is reported only up to the second quarter, as the company transitioned to private ownership starting in the third quarter.

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.